SaraIsachari/K2View-Academy/articles/15_web_services/17_Graphit/06_using_graphit_files_with_parameters.md

 # Graphit Parameters

-Graphit allows you to define input parameters whereby the generated documents are executed using various settings like LUIs, LU table fields and other specific parameters that require processing.
+Graphit allows you to define input parameters whereby the generated documents are executed using various settings like LUIs, LU table columns and other specific parameters that require processing.

 Parameters can be set when:
 - Running Graphit in Debug mode in the Fabric Studio.